Accelerating the Circular Economy in Ontario’s Film and Television Industry

 Inform and Educate

-• Reduce GHG emissions related to fuel and energy consumption across productions.
+• Encourage GHG emission reduction related to fuel and energy consumption

 Measure Impact